 Is FRS Encrypted?

-FRS (Family Radio Service) radios are not encrypted for civilian use.
+FRS (Family Radio Service) radios are not encrypted and transmit for civilian use.

 Are GMRS Radios Encrypted?